Updated May 2023

 - Whitewater Helmet: Something designed for white water is preferred.

 - Dry Suit: Save some big bucks by buying this during one of those 20% off sales that REI has every year.
 Keep some 303 Aerospace Protectant at home for maintaining your neck and wrist gaskets.
-On expeditions, I’ll take a couple of these in foil pouches, but they are very difficult to find.
+On expeditions, I’ll take a couple of these in foil pouches, but they are very difficult to source.
 Let me know if you see a place to buy more.

 * I highly recommend taking a swift water rescue course to learn how to safely use this gear.